Self-Resolving Prediction Markets for Unverifiable Outcomes: Model

 \begin{assumption}[Common Knowledge of Common Prior] We assume that the agents' signals $X^{(t)}$ and outcome $Y$ are drawn from a common prior $\mathbb{P}(Y, X^{(1)}, \ldots, X^{(M)})$ that is common knowledge. \end{assumption}

 Our next assumption restricts the class of information structures we study.
 The common \emph{stochastic relevance} assumption amounts to claiming that every agent's signal induces a unique posterior over $Y$.
 This allows agents to invert other agents' posteriors to infer their signal.
 Without this property, it would be challenging to reason about what agents know when they see another agent's forecast.
 This is a standard assumption, and it is plausible; practically, if two different signals induce the same posterior, we can simply ‘group’ and relabel the two signals as a single signal, and update the prior accordingly.
-This is also sometimes referred to as an assumption of `distinct signals' in the literature.
+This is also sometimes referred to as `distinct signals' assumption.

 \begin{assumption}[Stochastic Relevance] We assume that all agents' signals are stochastic relevant with respect to the event of interest, i.e., $\mathbb{P}(Y|X^{(j)}=x) \neq \mathbb{P}(Y|X^{(j)} = \tilde{x})$ for all $x \neq \tilde{x}$. \end{assumption}